amarcu5/PiPer/README.md

 # PiPer
-Adds Picture in Picture functionality to Safari for Youtube, Netflix, Amazon Video, Twitch, and more!
+Adds Picture in Picture functionality to Safari for YouTube, Netflix, Amazon Video, Twitch, and more!

 <img src="/promo/Promo-shot.png" alt="Screenshot of PiPer in action" width="512" />